 Hit-and-run driver plows into group of kids in front of Massachusetts home, speeds away

-Cops are looking for the person who was behind the wheel of a dark-colored Subaru Legacy that plowed into a group of kids riding bikes Stoneham, Mass., before speeding away.
+Cops are looking for the person who was behind the wheel of a dark-colored Subaru Legacy that plowed into a group of kids riding bikes in Stoneham, Mass., before speeding away.

 The Stoneham Police Department said in a news release the incident happened Sunday shortly after 6:30 p.m., when the agency received "multiple 911 calls" about a hit-and-run crash involving several children who were struck by a vehicle